berkeley-cdss/docs/logistics/exams/writing-exams.md

 - **Consider how your question would be graded.
 Some questions to consider:**
     - Are there multiple possible solutions to the problem?
 If there are, that could make grading more difficult.
 Consider changing things like the skeleton code or question format to restrict the possible answer space.
     - How long would it take to grade?
-        - MCQ and multi-select are generally fast to grade using [Gradescope's grouping feature](https://guides.gradescope.com/hc/en-us/articles/24838908062093-AI-Assisted-Grading-and-Answer-Groups)
+        - MCQ and multi-select are generally fast to grade using [Gradescope's grouping feature](https://guides.gradescope.com/hc/en-us/articles/24838908062093-AI-Assisted-Grading-and-Answer-Groups).
-        - Short answer and long answer take significantly longer
+        - Short answer and long answer take significantly longer.
     - How many points should each subpart be worth?
-        - Generally award more points for problems that assess higher-order thinking skills
+        - Generally award more points for problems that assess higher-order thinking skills.
-        - Generally avoid fractional points (e.g. 1.5 points) unless needed
+        - Generally avoid fractional points (e.g. 1.5 points) unless needed.
     - What rubric would you use?
 What partial credit can be awarded, if any?
 Do you need a special rubric for questions that build off of each other?
 - **Be careful with questions that build off of each other.**
     - The benefit of a question like this is that it is more applicable to real life and assesses higher-order thinking skills.